HarkushaVlad/HR-Forge/README.md

-# Human Resources Management System (HRMS)
+# HR-Forge (Human Resources Management System)

-## Overview

-This Human Resources Management System (HRMS) is designed to automate the accounting and management of human resources within an enterprise.
-The system aims to provide efficient personnel management, increase productivity, and reduce administrative costs.
-It includes functionalities for user authorization, data access restrictions and personnel data management.
-This project is a bachelor's degree qualification work.
+This web app is designed to automate human resources management.
+It handles user authorization and data access restrictions, including tracking employee information and handling various HR tasks.

 ## Technologies Used